top of page

 “When anxiety hits, grab the coin and hold it in your hand,” I explained.
 “Feel its weight.
 Notice its texture.
 Focus on it.
 Let it anchor you to the present moment.”

 I use this tool myself whenever anxiety tries to take over.
-Whether I’m stuck in traffic or my mind’s racing with a hundred what-ifs, I reach for my Warrior Coin.
-The moment I feel its weight, I breathe — and the storm slows.
+Whether I’m stuck in traffic or my mind is racing with a hundred what ifs, I reach for my Warrior Coin.
+The moment I feel its weight, I breathe — and the storm begins to slow.

-The coin is a physical anchor that pulls me out of my head and back into calm — proof that even one small, steady action can reset your entire mindset.
+The coin becomes a physical anchor, pulling me out of my head and back into the present.
+It’s proof that even one small, steady action can interrupt anxiety and reset your mindset.

 Minion's Takeaway: